 Program Requirements for Athletic Training Students

 Students in the Athletic Training Education Program are required to meet specific requirements in addition to university requirements for graduation.
-Many of the ATEP requirements are mandated by CAATE and are designed to prepare students for the Board of Certification examination upon graduation.
+Many of the AT Program requirements are mandated by CAATE and are designed to prepare students for the Board of Certification examination upon graduation.
 The following is the minimum requirements for athletic training students.

 - 1st year students: Average of 10 hours each week

 - 2nd year students: Average of 15 hours each week